Every Adventure Needs a Weapon! The Blacksmith Life of Rudy the Obsessed: Synopsis

 The series is centered around Rudy, a young female blacksmithing apprentice who is obsessed with crafting impractical weaponry to aid adventurers entering the dungeon near her house, much to the chagrin of her boss.

 Production

 In an interview with Web The Television, Guchimoto mentioned that they had spoken with their editor about launching a new series with a female protagonist in a fantasy world, since they had admired female inventors and mechanics.

 Publication

 Written and illustrated by Mado Guchimoto, Every Adventure Needs a Weapon!
 The Blacksmith Life of Rudy the Obsessed initially began serialization in Futabasha's seinen manga magazine Monthly Action on December 25, 2023.
 After the final issue of Monthly Action was published on February 24, 2024, the series was transferred to the Web Comic Action website on April 26, 2024.
-Its chapters have been compiled into three tankōbon volumes as of September 2025.
+Its chapters have been compiled into five tankōbon volumes as of September 2026.

 In November 2025, Yen Press announced that they had licensed the series for English publication beginning in May 2026.